awsdocs/amazon-connect-admin-guide/doc_source/agent-event-streams-enable.md

 # Enable agent event streams<a name="agent-event-streams-enable"></a>

 Agent event streams are not enabled by default\.
 Before you can enable agent event streams in Amazon Connect, create a data stream in Amazon Kinesis Data Streams\.
 Then, choose the Kinesis stream as the stream to use for agent event streams\.
-Though you can use the same stream for both agent event streams and contact trace records, managing and getting data from the stream is much easier when you use a separate stream for each\.
+Though you can use the same stream for both agent event streams and contact records, managing and getting data from the stream is much easier when you use a separate stream for each\.
 For more information, see the [Amazon Kinesis Data Streams Developer Guide](https://docs.aws.amazon.com/streams/latest/dev/)\.

 When data is sent to Kinesis, the partition key used is the agent ARN\.
 All events for a single agent are sent to the same shard, and any resharding events in the stream are ignored\.